 A warm and comforting soup is the perfect way to enjoy white turnips.
 To make a delicious white turnip soup, start by sautéing diced onion, garlic, and chopped turnips in a pot with olive oil until they are softened.
 Add vegetable or chicken broth and simmer until the turnips are tender.
 Use an immersion blender to puree the soup until smooth, then season with salt, pepper, and herbs to taste.
 Serve hot with a sprinkle of fresh herbs on top.

-See also How long to cook salmon cakes in air fryer
+See also How long are tamales supposed to cook

 Additional Recipe Ideas Using White Turnips